For me, England has always been synonymous with one thing. No, not royalty or sports or fish and chips; for me, it's

-The pros: This was the most-themed tea I attended; it's a fully immersive experience, and you really will feel like you're in a Potions classroom!
+The pros: This is the most-themed tea I've attended; it's a fully immersive experience, and you really will feel like you're in a Potions classroom!
 I was so impressed by the presentation, as well as the food – the ham sandwich, leek and potato pie, and rock cakes were my favorites.
 I also felt like this one gave you the most bang for your buck because of the overall experience AND all the extra goodies that are included.

 The cons: I mean… I guess if you're not a huge Harry Potter fan this might seem a bit kitschy?

 Who this tea is best for: Anyone like me who is still convinced that their Hogwarts letter got lost in the Owl Post… This one would make for a great date or an outing with a Harry Potter-loving friend.
 I'm glad I didn't do this one solo, as it was definitely more fun with a friend.

-Price: £49.50 per adult and £39.50 per child, and alcoholic mixed drinks are available for purchase (for the grown wizards and witches only, of course)
+Price: Starts at £44.99 per adult and £34.99 per child, and alcoholic mixed drinks are available for purchase (for the grown wizards and witches only, of course)

 Good to know: They cater to vegetarian, vegan, gluten-free, and dairy-free needs.
-You need to book well in advance for this one!
-There are only 10 seats in the Potion Room, and they book up fast.
-Kids 8 and older are welcome.
+You need to book well in advance for this one, as there's limited seating.

 1. Mad Hatters Afternoon Tea